timkartar/DeepPBS/README.md

 ![alt text](https://github.com/timkartar/DeepPBS/blob/main/run/figs/Fig1_square_white.png?raw=true)

 ## Code ocean capsule for one click running
-(same code structure as github, if you wish to modify/change input)
+(same code structure as github.
+If you wish to modify code/change input just copy the capsule into a new capsule that you own on Code Ocean!)

 [![DOI](https://codeocean.com/wp-content/uploads/2020/11/codeocean-logo.svg)](https://doi.org/10.24433/CO.0545023.v1)